-Audio recordings of class lectures are permitted in this course, with advance notice to the instructor.
-Recordings should not be posted online or otherwise disseminated outside the class.
+Live Recordings by students or faculty should not be posted outside of Canvas courses and Panopto or be otherwise disseminated outside the class.
 Recording small group or one-on-one conversations should not take place without the agreement of all parties being recorded.
-Recordings should be destroyed after the course is completed.